Regenerative Agriculture is a Promising Approach to Building Better Food Systems.

 When we began building End-O-Fite Enterprises LLC back in 2012, the term regenerative agriculture was not on our radar.
 Nonetheless, primary concepts of regenerative agriculture were the core of our foundation.
 We saw our mission as one of rebuilding food security by restoring endophytes (and other beneficial microbes) to our agricultural and environmental systems, and rebuilding our human microbiomes for better nutritional health.

 Then, 2020 arrived, bringing with it a global pandemic.
 COVID-19 threatened people from all walks of life.
-But while the virus itself was devastating for many, others suffered due to the draconian policies that distanced us from our loved ones, shut down once-thriving businesses, and accelerated the growth of financial disparities.
-While none would argue that there are situations that warrant social distancing and the use of personal protective equipment, the large scale enforcement of social distancing policies has put many of our most vulnerable populations at risk of financial ruin, Others have suffered severe health consequences simply because COVID-19 policies have made basic health care inaccessible.
+But while the virus itself was devastating for many, others suffered due to draconian policies that distanced us from our loved ones, shut down thriving businesses, and accelerated the growth of financial disparities.
+While none would argue that there are situations that warrant social distancing and the use of personal protective equipment, the large scale enforcement of social distancing policies put many of our most vulnerable populations at risk of financial ruin, Others suffered health consequences simply because COVID-19 policies have made basic health care inaccessible.

 Freedom is Essential for Adaptation to Environmental Threats

-Future articles will explore steps you can take, beyond showing up at the polls, to claim basic freedoms that are vital for establishing healthy food systems.
+Future articles will explore steps you can take, beyond showing up at the polls, to claim those basic freedoms that are vital for establishing healthy food systems.